-How to download iOS 10.2.1 public beta 2 to your iPhone or iPad
+How to download iOS 10.3.3 public beta 3 to your iPhone or iPad

 Itching to try out iOS 10?
 The public beta is now available.
 Here's how to download it!

-Update December 21, 2016: Apple has just released iOS 10.2.1 public beta 2 for members of the Beta Software Program.
+Update June 14, 2017: Apple has released iOS 10.3.3 public beta 3 for members of the Beta Software Program.
 If you already have a version of the iOS 10 public beta installed, proceed to Settings > General > Software Updates and download away.
-If you've been waiting for beta 2 to get started with iOS 10.2.1, keep reading and we'll walk you through the setup!
+If you've been waiting for beta 3 to get started on the public beta train keep reading and we'll walk you through the setup!

 If you're one of those interested users, however, you will have to go through the public beta download and install process.
 While it's not complicated, it is different.
 So, we're going to walk you through it and give you a place to ask questions if you need extra help.